SPAIN – Balearic Islands – The Trip

 Talayotic Culture

 They embrace the arrival of man on the island to the Medieval Islamic era.
 “Talayotic” refers to buildings in the form of a tower.
 Large blocks of stone were used in the island’s prehistoric constructions.
 Country houses and buildings were designed for raising cattle and sheep livestock.
-Thousands of kilometers of dry-stone walls form a grid.
+Thousands of kilometres of dry-stone walls form a grid.

 Talayots: A truncated cone tower built with a dry cyclopean technique and located at the highest points in settlements.